Arrow Innovation in Technology Grant: Moving Up the Coffee Value Chain via Blockchain – $20,000 Honduras

 With all the buzz around blockchain technology in the private sector, this project, led by iDE in collaboration withBext360, will provide tangible experiences and lessons learned as evidence of how blockchain can be applied to market-based interventions in global development.
 By directly linking farmers in Honduras to roasters in the United States, iDE and Bext360 seek to improve supply chain transparency through blockchain technology to address market failures.
 Their partnership serves as a model for connecting coffee producers and buyers with financial and agricultural technology solutions and the project is a continued evolution of market-based approaches to poverty reduction.

-PB and K Family Foundation Annual Environmental Grant: Innovating Cross-Cultural Research Methods – $15,000 Navajo Nation
+PB and K Family Foundation Annual Environmental Grant: Evaluating Cultural-Environmental Impact through Participatory Research with the Navajo Nation – $13,000 Navajo Nation

 There is a long history of natural resource extraction from native lands in the United States.
 In recent years, fracking has been rapidly expanding across the Navajo Nation, with limited research and tribal policymaking to address the challenges.
-This partnership brings together Regis University Master of Development Practice, the Diné Policy Institute, and the Colorado School of Mines Humanitarian Engineering Program to co-create and lead a
+Using methodology based in an indigenous perspective, this partnership brings together faculty and students from Regis University Master of Development Practice, Colorado School of Mines Humanitarian Engineering Program and Diné College on the Navajo Nation for an immersive workshop on environmental research.
+The Regis contingent includes students from Ghana and Rwanda, making this team truly (and intentionally) cross-cultural.
+Their joint learning will form the basis for launching a course on indigenous and grassroots activism.

 Simple and Scalable Upgrade to AFRIDEV Handpump – $16,500 Malawi